Could you tell us a little about the early days of the Women in Black in Belgrade? Why were you set up, and what was your aim in those early days?

 You have said that “It has been productive to make connections between violence in war and in everyday life, including the violence of homophobia, misogyny and racism”.
 Could you tell us a little more about how you see those connections?

 Violence has many forms.
 These forms intertwine with each other and can often be difficult to separate.
 For us, it makes no sense to separate these different forms of violence.
 Separation leads to hierarchy, and this detracts us from the fact that we are fighting against the same thing.
 We do not believe that there should be a hierarchy of human rights.
 If we fight against one form of oppression, we must also fight every form of oppression.
 That is the only way that we can succeed.

 That is why we organise commemorations as a sign of solidarity for the victims of crimes committed in our name.
-We organise feminist actions and events to raise awareness of male violence towards women.
+We organise feminist and community action events to raise awareness of male violence towards women.
 We organise anti-military action in solidarity with war refugees from all over the world, because we consider world’s problems to be our problems.
 We organise anti-racist action in countries that view the Roma population to be less worthy because of the colour of their skin.
 We organise anti-homophobic action in order to emphasise the major problems faced by homosexual people living in Serbia.

 You have regularly protested about the denial of the genocide in Srebrenica.
 How big a problem is genocide denial?
 How have people responded to your protests?

 Over the years, as Serbian authorities have changed, so has their position on the Srebrenica genocide.
 At first our government completely denied that the genocide ever happened.
 Then the strategy was of ‘interpretive denial’, arguing that that Srebrenica was not a genocide but a war crime.
 They reduced the number of those killed, and tried to justify this crime on the basis that crimes were committed on all sides – denial by ‘moral equivalence’.